William Henry Ellerker: Architectural career

-In 1853 Ellerker immigrated to Melbourne and was employed by architect Thomas Kemp within a few weeks of his arrival.
+In 1853 he immigrated to Melbourne with his parents, and was employed by architect Thomas Kemp (later Knight, Kemp & Kerr) within a few weeks of his arrival.

-In 1857 he was elected as an Associate of the original Institute of Architects in Melbourne, then later as a Member and Fellow.
-In March 1886, he took a 13-month trip to England where he was elected a Fellow of the Royal Institute of British Architects.
+In 1857 he was elected as an Associate of the original Institute of Architects in Melbourne, then later as a Member and Fellow, and worked in the Public Works Department and the Victorian Railways.

-In 1863, he moved to Brisbane, Queensland.
-He submitted a design for the Queensland Parliament House, which was the initially preferred design.
-However, on advice from architect and politician James Cowlishaw, Ellerker's design and all others were rejected.
+In 1863, he moved to Brisbane, Queensland and his design for the Queensland Parliament House was accepted in 1864.
+However, on advice from architect and politician James Cowlishaw, Ellerker's design and all other competition entries were rejected.
 Amidst controversy regarding the role of Queensland Colonial Architect, Charles Tiffin, in the process, another design (by Tiffin himself) was selected.
 Ellerker returned to Melbourne in 1866.

+In 1873 he was one of a number of architects to win various categories for the design of primary schools, about to be built across Victoria, mostly in a face-brick Gothic style.
+One design was for single storey school for 500 pupils, with picturesque roofs and round-arched windows, and the 1878 Cremorne Primary School is an example.
+North Carlton Primary is a far more Gothic design, while Clifton Hill is a more severe red-brick design again with round headed windows.

+In 1885 he formed a partnership with Edward George Kilburn, and together they completed a number of notable commercial and residential projects, many now demolished.

+In March 1886, he took a 13-month trip to England where he was elected a Fellow of the Royal Institute of British Architects.

+Their greatest success was jointly winning the competition in 1886 for the huge Federal Coffee Palace in Collins Street, for which they designed the exterior.
+Their best known surviving design is the eclectic styled City of Melbourne Building (Society) in Elizabeth Street, completed in 1888.
+Kilburn also designed the extraordinary mansion Byrom / Goathland in Kew in 1890 (demolished).

+They are also noted for introducing the Romanesque at an early date to Victoria, though this appears to have been Kilburn's contribution; he had recently toured the United States, when the firm designed the Priory Girls School in Alma Road, St Kilda in 1890, and the mansion Cestria in Hawthorn of 1891.
+The partnership was dissolved that year.

 Local government

-Ellerker initially lived in South Melbourne but later relocated to St Kilda.
-There he took an interest in local affairs.
+Ellerker initially lived in South Melbourne but later relocated to the upmarket suburb of St Kilda, he took an interest in local affairs.
 He was the correspondent for the local board of advice for three years.
-In 1881 he was elected as a councillor in the Borough of St Kilda's North ward, after which he was unanimously elected as Mayor of St Kilda.
+In 1881 he was elected as a councilor in the Borough of St Kilda's North ward, after which he was unanimously elected as Mayor of St Kilda in 1885.
 During his tenure, St Kilda was part of the redevelopment of Princes Bridge, contributing £10,000.
 He was also involved in protecting Albert Park from further residential development.
 When his term as mayor was over, he was presented with an illuminated address in appreciation of his contributions.